Bible Timeline Events in April 2025

 April 22 – Nisan 14

 The First Passover: On the evening of Nisan 14, the Hebrews living in Egypt killed their lambs, put blood on their doors, and ate their Passover meals.
-Leviticus 23:5
+Leviticus 23:5🐑 The First Passover – On the evening of Nisan 14, the Hebrews in Egypt marked their doors with lamb’s blood, ate their Passover meal, as they prepared for their deliverance.
+(Leviticus 23:5)

-Plague of the First Born: On this night, every first-born living in a home without the blood of the lamb on his doors died.
-Exodus 12:29
+⚡ Plague of the First Born – On this night, every first-born living in a home without the blood of the lamb on his doors perished.
+(Exodus 12:29)

-Good Friday: On the Christian calendar, Good Friday is also known as Holy Friday or Great Friday.
-Good Friday is remembered as the day Jesus was beaten, crucified, died, and was buried.
+✝️ Good Friday – On the Christian calendar, Good Friday is also known as Holy Friday or Great Friday.
+Good Friday is remembered as the day Jesus was crucified, died, and was buried.
 For some, this is a day of fasting.
-Mark 15:1-16:6
+(Mark 15:1-16:6)

 April 24 – Nisan 16